Mobile Network Vulnerability and Analysis

 - Realistic Scenarios with a Full Mobile Network

-Then end-of-course capstone features leveraging all course techniques, tactics, and tools to discover and capture a group of enemy combatants on a simulated battlefield.
+Then end-of-course capstone features leveraging all mobile network cybersecurity training course techniques, tactics, and tools to discover and capture a group of enemy combatants on a simulated battlefield.
 The capstone is multi-tiered, allowing the students to make actual decisions at key points; affecting the amount of information and access acquired.
 Hurry, though, because those enemy combatants are steadily moving towards their own goal.

 Students will learn how to apply multiple aspects of a mobile network into a usable, repeatable methodology for several practical use-cases.
 The entire spectrum of mobile communications is included from raw radio traffic, to device-specific capability deployment.